This post is part of our Week in Review series. Check back each week for a quick roundup of interesting news and announcements from AWS!

 Last Week’s Launches

-Here are some launches that caught my attention last week:
+Here are some launches that got my attention during the previous week.

 For a full list of AWS announcements, be sure to keep an eye on the What’s New at AWS page.